PolyFormer: Referring Image Segmentation as Sequential Polygon Generation: Conclusion

 \section{Conclusion}

 In this work, we propose PolyFormer, a simple and unified framework for referring image segmentation and referring expression comprehension.
-It is a sequence to sequence framework which can naturally fuse multi-modal features as the input sequence and multi-task predictions as the output sequence.
+It is a sequence-to-sequence framework that can naturally fuse multi-modal features as the input sequence and multi-task predictions as the output sequence.
 Moreover, we design a novel regression-based decoder to generate continuous 2D coordinates without quantization errors.
 PolyFormer achieves competitive results for RIS and REC and shows good generalization to unseen scenarios.
 We believe this simple framework can be extended to other tasks beyond RIS and REC.

-\paragraph{Limitations and Broader Impacts.} The training of PolyFormer requires accurate bounding box and polygon annotations.
-How to reduce such dependence and utilize weakly-supervised data for region-level image understanding needs further exploration.
-For the data and model, we need to further understand the broader impacts including but not limited to fairness, social bias and potential misuse.

 { }